vwh/vwh-email/README.md

    **Note**: Update the `Secret` to match your website/webhook environment variable

+   **Note**: It will forward the email to the webhook URL by default (http://localhost:9169/webhook).
+If you want to forward it to a different URL, you can change the URL in the script.

 3. Make the script executable:
    ```bash
    sudo chmod +x /usr/local/bin/forward-to-webhook.sh